-It is important to determine and distinguish the real reason for it.
-Night sweating can be caused due to changes in the hormones as a result of pregnancy or due to warm surroundings, which is completely normal.
+The changing hormones during pregnancy can cause excessive sweating during the night while you are sleeping.
+This condition is known as nocturnal hyperhidrosis and is common during the menopausal transition years of the woman as well.
+It is vital to determine and distinguish the real reason behind it.
+Night sweating can be caused due to changes in the hormones as a result of pregnancy or due to warm surroundings, which is normal.
 However, it can also be caused due to an underlying illness or infection which would need treatment.

-- Drink water to stay hydrated and consume food items that will keep you cool and reduce the body heat.
+- Drink water to stay hydrated and consume food items that will keep you cool and reduce body heat.

 - Avoid heavy exercise, especially when it is too hot.
-Give preference to exercising in air-conditioned rooms and go out for walks early in the morning or in the evenings.
+Give preference to exercising in air-conditioned rooms and go out for walks early in the morning or the evenings.

 - Take frequent baths, especially before going to bed.

 - Do not apply too much oil, makeup or body lotion on the skin.
-Let it breathe.

 - Applying antiperspirant can also help reduce sweating.

-When Should You Consult The Doctor?
+When Should You Consult the Doctor?